Ethics for Case Managers, Part 2

 Exhaustion sets in as the individual fails to adapt to stressors and becomes exhausted.

-- Physiological response occurs as in earlier alarm reaction.
+- A physiological response occurs, as in earlier alarm reaction.

 - Energy levels decrease.